ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

---`image`: Operating system image identifier or name.
+- `--image`: Operating system image identifier or name.
---`profile-id`: The unique identifier of the SAP profile.
+- `--profile-id`: The unique identifier of the SAP profile.
---`networks`: Space separated identifier or name of the network and optional IP address to associate with the instance.
+- `--networks`: Space separated identifier or name of the network and optional IP address to associate with the instance.
---`pin-policy`: Pin policy state **none**, **soft**, or **hard**.
+- `--pin-policy`: Pin policy state **none**, **soft**, or **hard**.
 Default Pin policy is **none**.
---`volumes value Space`: Separated list of identifiers or names of the volumes that are associated with the instance.
+- `--volumes value Space`: Separated list of identifiers or names of the volumes that are associated with the instance.
---`key-name`: Name of SSH key.
+- `--key-name`: Name of SSH key.
---`json`: Format output in JSON.
+- `--json`: Format output in JSON.

 ---